LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - Update `AuditDetails` to be able to display provided delta amounts
   - Remove StoredAmountRenderer
   - Allow for "Units" column to be filterable in the various samples grids
+  - BulkUpdateForm getUpdatedData() to include both amount and units values when either has been changed

 ### version 6.58.8
 *Released*: 29 August 2025